 Though it’s not a standalone Linux password manager, still, I want to include it in this content.
 I believe this Google cloud-based password manager is worth mentioning for all the users.
-Nowadays, everyone is using Google account and this company is providing an amazing and easy to use online password manager by default.
+Nowadays, everyone uses a Google account, and this company provides an amazing and easy to use online password manager by default.

 It is well integrated into the browser system that helps the user to fill the password into online accounts while surfing various websites.
 Moreover, users can access Google password manager web vault and add, edit or delete any credentials as wishes.
 Please visit passwords.google.com for password vault.

-If you are searching an application which can assure you for storing the credentials with the highest security, then ButterCup is a right choice for you.
-This Linux password manager is free, secure and yet simple to use.
+If you are searching for an application that can assure you for storing the credentials with the highest security, ButterCup is the right choice.
+This Linux password manager is free, secure, and yet simple to use.
 It also supports cross-platform and all the major browsers.
 All the credential archives are encrypted using Node crypto library with the AES 256 bit GCM method

-KeePassX is cross-platform software for storing various information like passwords, usernames, attachment, URLs etc in a single encrypted database.
+KeePassX is a cross-platform software for storing information like passwords, usernames, attachments, URLs, etc., in a single encrypted database.
 You can sort all the information into a specific group with an inbuilt searching option.

 18. KeePass Password Manager

 KeePass Password Manager is one of the best password managers for Linux in the market.
-It also saves all the passwords into a secure encrypted database which can be opened by one master key or key file.
-It’s a free and open source password manager with most secure encryption algorithms currently known (AES and Twofish).
+It also saves all the passwords into a secure encrypted database, which can be opened by one master key or a key file.
+It’s a free and open source password manager with the most secure encryption algorithms currently known (AES and Twofish).

 19. Gryptonite (formerly GPassword Manager)

 What you can expect from the best password manager for Linux, this password tool can offer you all.
-Gryptonite is a multi-system supported password manager which uses Crypto++ for encryption at the endpoint.
+Gryptonite is a multi-system supported password manager that uses Crypto++ for encryption at the endpoint.

 20. Universal Password Manager (UPM)

-Universal Password Manager (UPM) is also let you store passwords, notes and URLs in a secured and AES powered encrypted database.
-It comes with bare minimum features but obviously very strong with an aim of less cluttering the software interface.
-UPM is a cross-platform free password manager which supports all the major OS including Android, Windows, Mac OS and Linux.
-It’s fast, lightweight and lean Linux password manager with a encrypted database sync across multiple devices.
+Universal Password Manager (UPM) also lets you store passwords, notes, and URLs in a secured and AES powered encrypted database.
+It comes with bare minimum features but obviously very strong to less cluttering the software interface.
+UPM is a cross-platform free password manager that supports all the major OS, including Android, Windows, Mac OS, and Linux.
+It’s a fast, lightweight, and lean Linux password manager with encrypted database sync across multiple devices.

 21. Figaro’s Password Manager 2 (FPM2)

-Like UPM, this Linux password manager is simple, lightweight and easy to use application for securing your passwords and notes.
+Like UPM, this Linux password manager is a simple, lightweight, and easy to use application for securing your passwords and notes.

-Gringotts is a secure notes manager but still, you can use it as Linux password manager.
-It has lots of features to offer you but sometimes that comprehensive tools and features may seem tedious to utilize and manage.
-It let you choose from eight types of encryption algorithms to protect your information, notes, passwords etc.
+Gringotts is a secure notes manager, but still, you can use it as a Linux password manager.
+It has lots of features to offer you, but sometimes that comprehensive tools and features may seem tedious to utilize and manage.
+It let you choose from eight types of encryption algorithms to protect your information, notes, passwords, etc.